 Hughes, an international broadband satellite internet company, wanted their employees, attendees, and stakeholders to experience the latest generation of satellite internet firsthand during their annual retailer summit.
-TTC was able to give the Hughes team an out of this world experience that would have been impossible without the use of Virtual Reality!
+TTC was able to give the Hughes team an out-of-this-world experience that would have been impossible without the use of Virtual Reality!

 In this Virtual Reality (VR) demonstration, once the headset and earphones are placed on the user, they’re transported to the Hughes Network Operation Center (NOC) where they’re greeted by a Hughes executive who sends them off on their virtual journey.
 The user navigates the experience using visual cues to select where to go or what to view next.
-They can choose to watch a series of customized videos that appear along the screens in the NOC, or they can even choose to launch themselves into orbit where exact models of the satellites await.
+They can choose to watch a series of customized videos that appear along the screens in the NOC, or they can even decide to launch themselves into orbit where exact models of the satellites await.

 It’s one thing to see pictures or videos of satellites in outer space, but it is an entirely different and unique experience to feel like you’re actually there… in person… floating in geosynchronous orbit and looking down at the earth.
-TTC harnessed our strategic creative process to create a virtual adventure that was educational, exciting, and a memorable experience for the Hughes team.
+TTC harnessed our strategic creative process to create a virtual adventure that was educational, exciting and a memorable experience for the Hughes team.